I do not provide free work for closed-access scientific venues.

 Some publishers will tell you that they will make your paper freely accessible online through some portal, but will still forbid you to publish it elsewhere under a permissive license.
 These promises are worthless — if publishers lie or impose ridiculous conditions before giving people access to your papers, what are you going to do?
 Sue them?
 Anyway, the fundamental problem is that publishers should not own rights over scientific papers.
 They should not be able to hinder the dissemination of knowledge they did not create.
 I do not consider venues of these publishers to be open access.

-This system is unfair to researchers that cannot pay for these fees.
+Small fees might be acceptable, especially if they are mandatory and are only there to recoup publisher costs.
+Larger fees, however, creates a system that is unfair to researchers that cannot pay, and actively encourages them not to make their research available in open access.
 It also takes financial resources out of valuable research projects, and gives it to publishers instead, which are providing a comparatively negligible value.
-If this is the only way that a venue will allow authors to publish their own papers, I do not consider it open access.
+If this is the only way that a venue allows authors to publish their own papers, I do not consider it open access.

 … embargo periods?